 I ask Sue if she notices anything odd about the Tomb of Rassilon.

 Sue: Yeah, there’s a panel missing.
-Did they run out of time?
+Did the BBC run out of time?
 That’s funny.

-Borusa takes the Ring of Rassilon and he ends up spending the rest of eternity as a Stone Relief of Rassilon.
+Borusa ends up spending the rest of eternity as a Stone Relief of Rassilon.

 Sue: What a fabulous comeuppance.
-I should have seen that coming, really.
-What happens if more Time Lords reach the tomb?
+I should have seen that coming.
+So what happens if more Time Lords reach the tomb?
 Is there room round the back for more?

 Rassilon returns the Fourth Doctor to his own time stream.